SkylineCommunications/dataminer-docs-connectors/connector/doc/Ovzon_OBP_Spectrum.md

 #### IP Connection - Primary

-This connection defines the connection to the Ovzon Control device where commands requesting spectrum data is sent to.
+This connection defines the connection to the Ovzon Control device, where commands requesting spectrum data are sent.
 The following input is required during element creation:

 SERIAL CONNECTION:

 - Interface connection:

-  - **IP address/host**: [The polling IP or URL of the destination.]
+  - **IP address/host**: The polling IP or URL of the destination.
-  - **IP port**: [The IP port of the destination. (default: *21963*)]
+  - **IP port**: The IP port of the destination (default: *21963*).
-  - **Bus address**: [The bus address of the device. (fixed value: *ByPassProxy*)]
+  - **Bus address**: The bus address of the device (fixed value: *ByPassProxy*).

 #### IP Connection - Notifications

-This connection defines where the trace data response should be sent to for Dataminer to process it.
-It should point to the **Dataminer Agent this element is created on**.
+This connection defines where the trace data response should be sent for DataMiner to process it.
+It should point to the **DataMiner Agent this element is created on**.
 The following input is required during element creation:

 SERIAL CONNECTION:

 - Interface connection:

-  - **IP address/host**: [The polling IP or URL of the destination.]
+  - **IP address/host**: The polling IP or URL of the destination.
-  - **IP port**: [The IP port of the destination. (default: *22000*)]
+  - **IP port**: The IP port of the destination (default: *22000*).
-  - **Bus address**: [The bus address of the device. (fixed value: *ByPassProxy*)]
+  - **Bus address**: The bus address of the device (fixed value: *ByPassProxy*).

 ## How to use

+The connector functions by sending individual commands to the device requesting spectrum data.

+You can adjust the frequency range using the Spectrum Analyzer features.

-The driver functions by sending individual commands to the device requesting for spectrum data.
-For adjustments of the frequency range, it should be done through the spectrum analyzer feature.
-For adjusting device-specific parameters like ports or message source and destination, it should be configured through the parameters on the *General* page.
+Device-specific parameters like ports or the message source and destination can be configured on the General page.